AjayPudasaini/fast_api_crud/readme.md

 5. **Change PostgreSQL URL:**

-    Update the PostgreSQL URL in `src/database/database.py` to match your database configuration.
+    Update the DATABASE URL in `fast_api_crud/database/database.py` to match your database configuration.

 6. **Run the local server:**